On Sequence Groups: The Laxton group and its torsion subgroup

+By the argument in the proof of Proposition \ref{Proposition20} there are no elements of odd prime order in $\mathcal G(t)$.
+It remains to check if the elements $WG$ and $WH$ of order $4$ can have square roots.
+We have $\det WG = 2(2+t)a^2 = \det WH$, where $a$ is the associate value.
+Since for $t^2+a^2=4$ we have $2(2+t)(2+a) = (2+t+a)^2$ we conclude that $2(2+t)$ is a rational square if and only if $a$ is $2$-primitive.
+We conclude by Proposition \ref{Proposition14} that under the assumption of circular primitivity there are no elements of order $8$. \end{proof} Let us note that we have established in the proof a simple criterion of circular primitivity, namely a circular $t$ is circular primitive if and only if $2+t$ and $2(2+t)$ are not rational squares.

-To find all elements of order $4$ we need only to take square roots of the elements of order $2$, namely $C,W$ and $V$.
-Taking the square roots in the Laxton group $\mathcal G(t)$ is equivalent by Proposition \ref{Proposition14} to taking square roots in $\mathcal L(t)$.
-Since $\det C = 4-t^2, \det W = 2+t, \det V =2-t$ are not rational squares by our assumptions, we conclude that there are no elements of order $4$. \end{proof} \begin{proposition} In the cubic case, for a primitive $t$, the torsion subgroup of the Laxton group $\mathcal G(t)$ is isomorphic to $\mathbb Z_2\times \mathbb Z_6$.
+\begin{proposition} In the cubic case if $t$ is primitive and cubic primitive then the torsion subgroup of the Laxton group $\mathcal G(t)$ is isomorphic to $\mathbb Z_2\times \mathbb Z_6$.
 The elements $I,C,S,R,Y,Z$ form a subgroup isomorphic to $\mathbb Z_6$.
-The other six elements are obtained by the translation by $W$. \end{proposition} \begin{proof} The $6$ elements comprising the torsion subgroup of $\mathcal L(t)$ from Proposition \ref{Proposition19}, give us also a subgroup, when treated as elements of $\mathcal G(t)$.
+The other six elements are obtained by the translation by $W$ \end{proposition} \begin{proof} The $6$ elements comprising the torsion subgroup of $\mathcal L(t)$ from Proposition \ref{Proposition19}, give us also a subgroup, when treated as elements of $\mathcal G(t)$.

-The argument in the proof of Proposition \ref{Proposition20} applies, and we can conclude that there are no elements of odd prime order $r$ in $\mathcal G(t)$, which do not come from finite order elements in $\mathcal L(t)$, this claim is true also for $r=3$.
-Hence the only elements of odd order are the two elements of order $3$, namely $S$ and $R$.
+The argument in the proof of Proposition \ref{Proposition20} applies, and we can conclude that there are no elements of odd prime order $r$ in $\mathcal G(t)$, which do not come from finite order elements in $\mathcal L(t)$.

+We still need to look for roots in $\mathcal G(t)$ of the elements of the torsion subgroup of $\mathcal L(t)$.
 Since cubic case excludes the circular case there are no elements of order $4$.
-The list of finite order elements is completed by the multiplication of two elements of order $3$ and three elements of order $2$ to get four additional elements of order $6$.